Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Utility/set.md

 `<matrix>[] set(float nums[])`

 Creates an array of vector/matrix types by taking one component at a time from an array of floats.
-This is the same as using the [unserialize](unserialize.html "Turns a flat array of floats into an array of vectors or matrices.") function.
+This is the same as using the [unserialize](unserialize.html) () ("Turns a flat array of floats into an array of vectors or matrices.") function.

 ```c
 float[] nums = {1.0, 2.0, 3.0, 4.0};